hiokoh7-byte/ServiceNowTicketManagement-Lab/README.md

 ServiceNow Incident Management Lab
 This lab will guide you through the basic steps of creating, managing, and closing an incident in ServiceNow.
 Follow the steps below to complete the lab in your ServiceNow Developer instance.
 1. Set Up Your ServiceNow Developer Instance
 Visit ServiceNow Developer Site.
 (Sign up for a free developer account if you don’t have one.)
+If you have one already, go to manage instance and click the link to access it.
 Once logged in, request a Personal Developer Instance.
+(If you have one already, go to manage instance and click the link to access it.)
 This is a free sandbox environment for you to use.
 2. Create a New Incident
 In your ServiceNow instance, go to Incident > Create New.
 Complete the form with the following details: